Certora/Documentation/docs/cvl/methods.md

 ```

-(catch-unresolved-calls-entries)=
+(catch-unresolved-calls-entry)=
-### Catch unresolved-calls entries
+### Catch unresolved-calls entry
 The catch unresolved-calls entry is a special type of summary declaration that instructs the Prover to replace calls to unresolved external function calls with a specific kind of summary, dispatch list.
-By default, the prover will use an AUTO summary for unresolved function calls, but that may produce spurious counter examples.
+By default, the Prover will use an AUTO summary for unresolved function calls, but that may produce spurious counter examples.
 The catch unresolved-calls entry let's the user refine the summary used for unresolved function calls.

 ```{note}